matayay/leetcode/README.md

-## Leetcode problems which I have attempted.
+## Leetcode problems that I have completed.